Ann L. Date, Psy.D., LP

 Kimberly A. Schumacher, Ph.D., LP

 Dr. Kimberly Schumacher earned a Ph.D. in Clinical Psychology from Central Michigan University in 2013.
-She is a Licensed Psychologist in the state of Michigan and the state of Kansas.
-Dr. Schumacher has extensive experience working with adults with mood and anxiety disorders, as well as substance use concerns and trauma.
-She also has experience working with adolescents, and completing psychological assessments for the courts.
-She is adjunct faculty at Central Michigan University and has several publications and presentations on treatment for substance using and correctional populations.
+She is a Licensed Psychologist in the State of Michigan.
+Dr. Schumacher has extensive experience working with adolescents and adults with mood and anxiety disorders, as well as substance use concerns and trauma.
+She uses a variety of treatment methods including cognitive-behavioral therapy.
+Dr. Schumacher also conducts psychological assessments for the courts.
+She has several publications and presentations on treatment of substance using and correctional populations.

 Martina R.-P. Ricards, LLMSW